With vapes pretty much banned on buses – planes and trains – the Vape Any Wear filter could be a way to vape literally ‘anywhere you like’.

 Once he’d come up with the groundwork – as to what was needed inside the pouch – he took it to a manufacturer and the rest as they say is history.

-The device has been around for wee while and is now sold online in a few shops as well as some bricks and mortar stores.
+The device has been around for wee while and is now sold in a few online vape shops as well as some bricks and mortar stores.

 OK let’s take a look at what exactly the Vape Any Wear bag / pouch / device actually is.